THINKINGGroup/analogy_publication/README.md

 7. Patient follow-up end date column in dataset: **END_DATE**
 8. Pre person years scale for the result reporting: **1000**
 9. Regualr interval at witch incidence and prevalence to be calculated: **12**
+10. List of condition to calculate incidence and prevalence on: **CONDITION**
+11. List of demography variables for subgroup analysis: **SEX, ETHNICITY**

 ## FAQ